Friday, September 10, 2010

 photo by evink @ stock.xchang

 I'm a big fan of green cleaning - and I mean really green cleaning, using the things you've got in your cabinet anyway.
 But I must admit that there are some places I'm not so green - laundry detergent, for instance.
 I like my clothes clean, soft and sweet-smelling, so to that end, I use laundry detergent and fabric softener that gets them clean, soft and sweet-smelling.
+That may be changing, thanks to a new surfactant.

 Thursday, September 24, 2009